rpatterson/fuqs/README.rst

   commands to that shell/batch script.

-- Though not strictly the queue system's job, common queue item processing conveniences, such as removing item source files on successful execution, are also provided.
+- Though not strictly the queue system's job, common queue item processing conveniences, such as removing item source files on successful processing, are also provided.